Updated September 5, 2023:

 For further questions and more information, please contact firstname.lastname@example.org.

-Most Onward Israel programs leave flight arrangements up to the participant.
+Most Onward programs leave flight arrangements up to the participant, unless explicitly told otherwise.
 Your responsibility is to arrive at the pre-arranged location for the official beginning of the program.
-Required arrival times will vary by program and as such participants are expected to arrive in Israel before 10:00 am Israel time on the day their particular program begins.
+Required arrival times will vary by program and each specific program organizer will inform participants as to their required arrival times in Israel.
+Participants should check with their program staff to confirm these required arrival times.
 Participants can choose to arrive later on the day of their program start date if they are informed by their organizer that they may do so (this information should be distributed to participants approximately a month before the program in their pre-program packet, should you wish to book your flight earlier, you may ask your program organizer before the pre-program packet is distributed).
 Participants are expected to book return flights home for no earlier than 4:00 pm (16:00) Israel time the day that their program finishes.
-Participants who arrive prior to their program start date and/or who wish to stay in Israel after their program finishes are responsible for arranging their own accommodations.
-Those who do so are not considered program participants and therefore Onward Israel, its program partners and organizers are not responsible for providing any of the program benefits, including but not limited to housing, health insurance, etc. during that time period.
-In some cases, the local partner to Onward Israel might organize a group flight; in these instances, the price of the program includes air travel to and from Israel.
+Participants who arrive prior to their program start date and/or who wish to stay in Israel after their program finishes are responsible for arranging their own accommodations and insurance.
+Those who do so are not considered program participants and therefore Onward, it’s program partners and organizers are not responsible for providing any of the program benefits, including but not limited to housing and health insurance during that time period.
+In some cases, the local partner might organize a group flight; in these instances, the price of the program includes air travel to and from Israel.

 The organizer must insure each participant with appropriate medical insurance according to the acceptable standards of tourist insurance in Israel for the entire duration of the program (the program start date until the program end date).
-The organizer, based on the full disclosure of medical information by the participant (as required by Onward Israel) must inform participants of any limitations to health insurance prior to the program start.
+The organizer, based on the full disclosure of medical information by the participant (as required by Birthright Israel Onward) must inform participants of any limitations to health insurance prior to the program start.

 The health insurance must cover the following aspects: